 Producing a big website is like running a marathon, culminating in a frantic sprint over the finish line.
 Business-as-usual slowly returns and change requests come in.
 At first, you’re thankful for the quieter pace.
 But after the mad dash of go-live, it is easy to forget that the real race begins — that is, the race to top search rankings and engage customers.

 You and your content-creating colleagues diligently move from work request to work request.
 After some time, your days begin to look similar.
 You’re still busy, but you’re running in circles.
-Your team seems to have no clear strategy, KPIs, budget, regular thanks or praise.
+Your team seems to have no clear content strategy, KPIs, budget, regular thanks or praise.
 You secretly long for more collaboration, purpose and impact.

 If any of this sounds familiar, then this — content creators — is a good time to start your H1 Project.

 The H1 Project is cross training for content teams

 If there’s one high impact but doable task, I advise digital content teams to take on, it is starting their very own H1 Project.

 Headlines are probably the most important piece of content on a web page, yet badly written headlines are everywhere.
 That's good news for content writers looking for a competitive edge.

 Research shows most people read headlines, even if they read nothing else.
 They judge a web page, blog or newsletter by its main headline.
 So headlines dramatically influence usability and customer engagement.
 Behind the scenes, an effective headline acts as powerful data that influences search results and search rankings.